Baltimore Hebrew Institute (BHI ) is committed to supporting the education of Judaic

 Students teaching in a Jewish religious or day school are required to be teaching

-If you qualify, please have your supervisor send a letter on the organization’s letterhead
+If you qualify, a letter from your supervisor, on the organization’s letterhead, confirming

 your employment and employment hours will be requested with the application.